 The data confirms what tech recruiters already know: students and professionals have different sets of job priorities.
 That’s especially true when it comes to opportunities for professional growth:

 University recruiting is a job seeker’s market.
 Catch candidates’ attention by showcasing the job aspects they care about most.
 Embed growth-centric language in your messaging, from your career fair scripts to your job descriptions.
 Try weaving in power phrases like:

 And if professional growth isn’t your program’s strong suit, you can tailor your messaging to one of students’ other top asks.
 For example, you could focus on work-life balance, or interesting problems your team works to solve.
-If you’re not sure what to highlight, try the exercise outlined in section 2 of our University Recruiting Playbook.
+If you’re not sure what to highlight, try our University Recruitment Power Messaging Worksheet.
 It can help narrow down your program’s strong suits, and provide some ideas on how to message for them.

-How do you refresh your early talent program from year to year, or from season to season?
+How do you refresh your entry level talent program from year to year, or from season to season?
 Tell us in the comments below.